syntho-ai/syntho-docs/docs/deployment/kubernetes/syntho_application.md

 The deployment can possibly create the database already, in which case the credentials do not need to be set.

 Lastly we need to set a secret key for encryption purposes, the credentials for a Redis instance and the Ray head IP or hostname to connect to.
+We will acquire the hostname later in the process by going through the steps of the section [Deployment of Ray using Helm](#deployment-of-ray-using-helm).

 ```[sh]
 secret_key: UNIbrRR0CnhPEB0BXKQSDASaNzT1IYgQWWaLyQ1W1iPg= # Fernet Key